What do Firms Gain from Patenting? The Case of the Global ICT Industry: Empirical strategy and results

 In plain words, eq. \ref{eq: event study} returns the average impact on firm-level outcomes after $e$ periods from being granted a patent, considering the heterogeneity across all cohorts participating in the treatment.

-In Table \ref{tab:DiD parents' patents}, we report estimates of the impact of patenting activity on firm-level outcomes.
-According to our findings, companies being granted patents in the period 2010-2017 benefit from an increase in market share by $9.2\%$ (log units: $0.088$), which comes with a parallel increase in revenues ($9.1\%$; log units: $0.087$), as largely expected.
+In Table \ref{tab: baseline}, we report estimates of the impact of patenting activity on firm-level outcomes.
+In Appendix Table \ref{tab:balancing}, we also report a test that positively checks if continuous properties balance across the treatment and the control groups.
+According to our findings, companies being granted patents in the period 2010-2017 benefit from an increase in market share by $9.5\%$ (log units: $0.091$), which comes with a parallel increase in revenues ($9.7\%$; log units: $0.093$), as largely expected.
 Indeed, patents by ICT firms are mainly devoted to the protection of product innovations.
 Firms ask for the protection of new technological advancements that improve the products that they professionally sell.
 In this case, we argue that it makes sense that we detect an impact on market shares and firm size, thanks to higher revenues derived after IPR protection.
 We cannot exclude that firms in sectors different from ICT can derive a significant benefit from grants in productivity.

 Yet, considering the heterogeneity in the distributions of both firm size and patenting activity observed before (Figures \ref{fig: size_distribution} and \ref{fig: patents_distribution}), it makes sense to check if the impact on smaller patentees is significantly different from the impact on bigger corporate players.
-In the second and third sections of Table \ref{tab:DiD parents' patents}, we split the sample of firms considering the size (measured by revenues) before the treatment.
+In the second and third sections of Table \ref{tab: baseline}, we split the sample of firms considering the size (measured by revenues) before the treatment.
 We consider smaller firms the ones that report revenues below the sample median, and we separate them from bigger firms as they record revenues above the sample median.